 For example, if you are Canadian and travel to the US, most purchases while on your trip would be in USD.
 If you were to make the purchase with a typical credit card, the credit card would convert the purchase amount to your home currency (using the spot foreign exchange rate) AND add a 2.5% surcharge for the convenience of using a credit card.
 Maybe not a big deal at first, but if you regularly make USD purchases, the 2.5% surcharge is $25 for every $1,000 spent.

-Capitalizing on this fee surcharge annoyance, a number of FREE credit cards have been introduced that offer 0% or reduced surcharge on foreign transactions.
-The picture on the top of this post may have given it away but from my research, there are four credit cards in Canada that are efficient to use while travelling out of country or making foreign currency purchases in general.
+While the Amazon Visa was perhaps the most popular free option for cheaper foreign shopping, fortunately, there are other free options for Canadians.
+The picture on the top of this post may have given it away but from my research, there are three attractive credit cards in Canada that are efficient to use while traveling out of the country or making foreign currency purchases in general.
 Here are my favorites:

 Best Credit Cards for Foreign Currency Purchases

 This is a viable Amazon Visa replacement that has no annual fee and no foreign currency conversion surcharges.
 Like the Amazon card, it gives you 1% cash back as well.
 The only downside is that it is a little light on insurances, so not likely a great replacement for your regular everyday spending.

 The Roadside assistance freebie looks like a nice addon but make sure to check out the details.
 From what I’ve read, it’s only 5km towing coverage which may not be enough.

 Annual Fee: $0

 - 1% CashBack with no limits to your total rewards;